Red Hot Chili Peppers discography

-Frusciante rejoined the Chili Peppers in 1998, and they released their seventh studio album, Californication, in June 1999.
-It was a commercial success, peaking at number three on the Billboard 200 and being certified six times platinum by the RIAA.
-The album spawned six singles, including the Billboard Hot 100 top ten hit "Scar Tissue".
-Californication was followed by By the Way in July 2002.
-By the Way peaked at number two on the Billboard 200 and spawned commercially successful singles such as "By the Way" and "Can't Stop".
-Stadium Arcadium, the band's ninth studio album, was released in May 2006.
-It became the band's first album to top the Billboard 200.
-Stadium Arcadium spawned three straight number-one hits on the Billboard Alternative Songs chart; "Dani California" spent 14 consecutive weeks atop the chart and also peaked at number six on the Billboard Hot 100.
-The band entered the studio in September 2010 to record their 10th studio album, and their first with guitarist Josh Klinghoffer.
-Recording was completed in March 2011, and the album, I'm with You, was released in August 2011.
-It peaked at number two on the Billboard 200; "The Adventures of Rain Dance Maggie", the album's lead single, peaked at number 38 on the Billboard Hot 100 and became the band's 12th number one single on the Billboard Alternative Songs chart, a record they currently hold.
+Frusciante rejoined in 1998, and the band released Californication (1999), which peaked at number three on the Billboard 200 and was certified six times Platinum by the RIAA.
+The album produced six singles, including the Hot 100 top-ten hit "Scar Tissue".
+Their eighth album, By the Way (2002), reached number two on the Billboard 200 and included successful singles such as "By the Way" and "Can't Stop".
+Stadium Arcadium (2006), their ninth studio album, became their first to top the Billboard 200.
+It produced three consecutive number-one hits on the Alternative Songs chart, with "Dani California" spending 14 weeks at number one and reaching number six on the Hot 100.

-The band released their 11th studio album, their first with producer Danger Mouse and last with Klinghoffer, titled The Getaway, in June 2016.
-Danger Mouse replaced Rick Rubin, who had produced their previous six albums.
-"Dark Necessities", the first single from the album, became the band's 13th number-one single on the Alternative Songs chart.
-The song was also the band's 25th top ten single on the Alternative Songs chart, extending their record over runner-up U2 (23).
-It also became only the fourth song ever to top the Mainstream Rock, Alternative Songs and Adult Alternative charts at the same time.
-The song became the Chili Peppers' 30th to chart inside the chart's top 20, which places them one entry below U2.
-The Chili Peppers moved into a tie for the third-most Alternative Songs visits, matching the Foo Fighters' 31; the leader, again, is U2 at 41, while Pearl Jam has charted 38.
-The Getaway made its debut at number two on the Billboard 200 chart and it was the band's seventh straight album to chart within the top four dating back to 1991's Blood Sugar Sex Magik.
+Frusciante left again in 2009, and in 2010 the band began recording their tenth studio album with guitarist Josh Klinghoffer.
+Released in August 2011, I'm with You peaked at number two on the Billboard 200.
+Its lead single, "The Adventures of Rain Dance Maggie", reached number 38 on the Hot 100 and became their 12th number-one on the Alternative Songs chart.
+The band released their 11th studio album, The Getaway, in June 2016.
+Produced by Danger Mouse, it was their first album without Rick Rubin since 1989 and their last with Klinghoffer.
+The lead single "Dark Necessities" became their 13th number-one on the Alternative Songs chart and their 25th top-ten entry, extending their record over U2.
+It also became only the fourth song to top the Mainstream Rock, Alternative Songs, and Adult Alternative charts simultaneously.
+The Getaway debuted at number two on the Billboard 200, becoming their seventh consecutive album to chart within the top four since Blood Sugar Sex Magik (1991).